Postsecondary Student Success in Learning, Literacy, and Mathematics (Ed.D./Ph.D.)

 Program Mission

-The doctoral program in developmental education prepares future scholars, researchers, leaders, administrators, instructors and practitioners in the field of developmental education.
+The doctoral program in postsecondary student success in learning, literacy, and mathematics prepares future scholars, researchers, leaders, administrators, instructors and practitioners in the field of developmental education.

 Both rigorous and supportive, the program aims to advance theory, research and practice in multiple areas of developmental education - including developmental literacy, developmental mathematics and learning support - by actively engaging students in teaching, scholarship and professional service.
 In this multidisciplinary program, the faculty, staff and students work collaboratively across various academic disciplines, diverse communities and geographic boundaries.